 1. Learn about water and why it’s important.

 Why is water so important?
-Learn about water from library books, your teachers, your parents or from the internet (like this great lesson from Mystery Science).
+Learn about water from library books, your teachers, your parents or from the internet.
 Ask lots of questions!

 - A Drop Around the World by Barbara McKinney

 - Drop: An Adventure Through the Water Cycle by Emily Kate Moon